Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 |                       |  Output_phi_on_file     |
 |                       |  Dislin_color_plot ( )            |

 The `Write_input_parameters_on_file` routine opens `unit 1` with filename `parameters` and `replaces` the file if it exists already.
-It then writes the values with default format specifier `*` or with the provided one.
+It then writes the values with the default format specifier `*` or with the provided one.
 To get the file with phi values at the end of the simulation `unit 2` is opened and the values are written in the matrix form.

 ## **Flow Chart version 2**